-As an experienced website operation expert, I know that it is crucial to flexibly and effectively control the display of page content in daily content management and template maintenance.AnQiCMS provides us with a powerful content management solution with its high efficiency and customizable features.In the template development of Anqi CMS, mastering the use of comments, especially multiline comments, can help us debug, test, and manage temporary content more elegantly.
+As an experienced website operations expert, I know that it is crucial to flexibly and effectively control the display of page content in daily content management and template maintenance.AnQiCMS (AnQiCMS) provides us with a powerful content management solution with its efficient and customizable features.In Anqi CMS template development, mastering the use of comments, especially multiline comments, can help us debug, test, and manage temporary content more elegantly.

-Today, let's delve into how to write multi-line comments to temporarily disable or hide a longer template code area in the AnqiCMS template.
+Today, let's delve into how to write multi-line comments in AnqiCMS templates to temporarily disable or hide a long section of template code.

-The template system of Anqi CMS adopts syntax similar to Django template engine, making its tag syntax, variable definition, and control flow structure very intuitive.When you are doing a website redesign, testing new features, or need to temporarily hide a module, you often don't want to delete the code directly because it might be useful in the future.This is when comments become your most handy tool.
+The Anqi CMS template system adopts a syntax similar to the Django template engine, making its tag syntax, variable definition, and control flow structure very intuitive.When you are doing a website redesign, testing a new feature, or need to temporarily hide a module, you usually don't want to delete the code directly because you might need it in the future.This is when comments become your most handy tool.

-ForSingle Line CommentsYou may already be very familiar with, AnQi CMS uses{# 这是一行单行注释 #}This format.
-It is concise and efficient, suitable for quickly explaining or temporarily disabling a line of code.
+ForSingle-line commentYou may already be very familiar with, AnQi CMS uses{# 这是一行单行注释 #}Such a format.
+It is concise and efficient, suitable for quickly explaining a line of code or temporarily disabling it.

-Gracefully hide large blocks of template code: the use of multiline comments
+Elegantly hide a large template code block: the use of multi-line comments

 {% comment %}